Contributing to Numba¶

 Runs a subset of the test suite on each part of the testing matrix. i.e. slice the test suite up by the number of combinations in the testing matrix and each combination runs one chunk.
 This is done for speed, because public CI cannot cope with the load else.

-If a pull request is changing CUDA code (which cannot be tested on Public CI as there’s no hardware) or it is making changes to something that the core developers consider risky, then it will also be run on the Numba farm just to make sure.
+If the PR is not CUDA-related but makes changes to something that the core developers consider risky, then it will also be run on the Numba farm just to make sure.
 The Numba project’s private build and test farm will actually exercise all the applicable tests on all the combinations noted above on real hardware!

 Type annotation and runtime type checking¶